 Ministers serve in a variety of settings—in congregations and beyond.
 Ministers with the Unitarian Universalist Association are highly trained and highly capable.
-They go through demanding training and fellowshipping process with the UUA, and must be confirmed, or “ordained,” by a UU congregation.
+They go through demanding training and preparation outlined in the fellowshipping process with the UUA, and after being fellowshipped, most get ordained by a UU congregation.

-UU ministers act as spiritual and administrative leaders of congregations.
+UU ministers serving congregations act as the spiritual and administrative leaders of their congregations.
 They lead worship services and give sermons, challenge and guide the congregation’s spiritual focus, provide pastoral care and counseling, conduct special services, and represent Unitarian Universalism in the community.
-Ministers work closely with congregations’ volunteer leaders to providing vision, direction and day-to-day administration, often supervising staff.
+Ministers work closely with congregations’ volunteer leaders to providing vision, direction, and day-to-day administration, often supervising staff.
 Some ministers specifically serve a congregation’s religious education or social justice program.
-All congregation-based ministers lead in partnership with members of the congregation because members get to choose whom to hire as their minister, because of our commitment to congregational polity.
+All congregationally-based ministers lead in partnership with members of the congregation because the members get to choose whom they will call and settle as their minister, because of our commitment to congregational polity.

 There are growing number of UU community ministers who typically serve outside of congregations.
-They may serve hospitals, universities, prisons, or military bases as chaplains.
-They may be an executive director of a non-profit or a community organizer.
-Some community ministers are helping professionals, working as mental health counselors or teachers.
-All community ministers bring UU values to their work, holding up the UU spirit of personal growth and social justice.
+They may serve in hospitals, hospices, nursing home, universities, prisons, or military bases as chaplains.
+They may serve as an executive director of a non-profit organization or work as a religious community organizer.
+Some community ministers work as pastoral counselors or are seminary professors.
+All UU community ministers bring their UU values to their work, holding up the UU spirit of personal growth and social justice.

-- Becoming a Minister—learn about how to answering life’s calling
+- Becoming a Minister—learn about answering life’s calling

 - Ministerial Transitions—how congregations find and hire their ministers